resv/Threat-Hunters-Collection-THC/README.md

 ## 😊 About Me
-I'm a cybersecurity engineer for an primarily for the financial industry, and enjoy helping small businesses who don't always have the budget for security or assistance.
+I'm a cybersecurity engineer for an primarily for the financial industry and I enjoy helping small businesses who don't always have the budget for security or assistance.

 [Linkedin](https://www.linkedin.com/in/adamkim456/) | [Discord](https://discord.gg/HXNprdRD) | [GitHub](https://github.com/resv) | Email: adam@atomkim.com